How to Hold a Golf Club: The Basics of Grip, Stance and Swing

 How to hold a golf club?

-As in any sport, it is very important to learn the basics before you can go on to more advanced techniques.
+Basics of a sport are the most important to master before you can go on to more advanced techniques.
 How do you hold a golf club?
 This is the first thing you should learn about the golf game.
 Once you have this technique down, the rest will follow.

 So, let’s jump right into it!